 Our vision is of a welcoming and inclusive worshipping community, which serves the wider community and especially those in greatest need.
-The building project is part of how this vision can be realised.
+A building project is part of how this vision can be realised.

 The Vision21 project developed out of the identified need and demand to complete urgent building repairs with substantial renovation and improvement.
 As well as safeguarding the site's heritage it is our desire to encourage the wider community to take advantage of the excellent fellowship and activities on offer at Broad Street Methodist Church.

 We were delighted to receive grant aid of £68,000 from English Heritage Lottery towards high level repairs to the roof, stonework and making safe the rainwater disposal.
 This work, phase 1 of our project, was completed in 2013.
 Repairs to the lower level stonework and brickwork on the church were then carried out.